hpacheco/ses/labs/Lab1.md

 3. For each chosen vulnerable program `c/SARD-testsuite-100/000/149/i`, find and study the equivalent but more secure program `c/SARD-testsuite-101/000/149/i+1`.
 If you chose a different dataset, propose a secure version of the vulnerable program.
 4. Was your vulnerability found by the automated scanners?
 From the error log (or lack thereof), what can you deduct about the scanner's analysis technique?
 5. Based on the above experiments, select a reasonable set of tools for analysing your program.
-6. **In your group's GitHub repository, write a small report to the markdown file `Lab1.md`.**
+6. **In your group's GitHub repository, write a small report in the markdown file `Lab1.md`.**
-7. Write a small report discussing, in general, what was your experience from the perspective of a software developer analysing the security of your code; you are **not** required to experiment with all the tools **nor** acquire advanced understanding of the more technical details of the analysis behind each tool.
+7. Write a small report discussing, in general, what was your experience from the perspective of a software developer analysing the security of your code; you are **not** required to experiment with all the tools **nor** acquire advanced understanding of the more technical details of the analysis behind each tool; nonetheless, you are **expected** to justify your tool selecting and to interpret the tool results obtained with each selected tool.
 You shall answer these questions in particular:
    * which [CWE](https://cwe.mitre.org/)s are associated with each vulnerability?
    * which tools have you found more suitable for analysing your vulnerabilities and why?
    * how have the chosen tools helped in finding those vulnerabilities?